On the $L$-polynomials of curves over finite fields: Introduction

 \end{theorem}

 The proof is based on the following observation: in order to establish the linear independence of a set of polynomials with integral coefficients, it is certainly enough to show that they are linearly independent modulo 2.
-In the case of the $L$-polynomial of a curve $\mathcal{C}$, the reduction modulo 2 can be read off the action of Galois on the set of $2$-torsion points of the Jacobian of $\mathcal{C}$.
-In turn, when $\mathcal{C}$ is hyperelliptic, this action is easy to write down explicitly in terms of a defining equation of $\mathcal{C}$: it is then a simple matter to find $g+1$ curves whose $L$-polynomials form a basis of $L_g(\mathbb{F}_q)$.
-We remark in particular that our proof is constructive: Corollary \ref{cor:PolyCongruences} gives many possible choices of $g+1$ curves whose $L$-polynomials form a basis of $L_g(\mathbb{F}_q)$.
+In the case of the $L$-polynomial of a curve $C$, the reduction modulo 2 can be read off the action of Galois on the set of $2$-torsion points of the Jacobian of $C$.
+In turn, when $C$ is hyperelliptic, this action is easy to write down explicitly in terms of a defining equation of $C$: one can then find $g+1$ curves whose $L$-polynomials form a basis of $L_g(\mathbb{F}_q)$.
+Since the properties of the $2$-torsion points are slightly different depending on whether the characteristic is odd or even, we split our proof into two parts, one for the case $p$ odd and one for the case $p=2$.
+We remark in particular that our proof is constructive: we explicitly give $g+1$ curves whose $L$-polynomials form a basis of $L_g(\mathbb{F}_q)$, see Corollary \ref{cor:PolyCongruences} for odd $p$ and the proof in Section \ref{sec:even} for $p=2$.

-\textbf{Acknowledgments.} I thank Umberto Zannier and Francesco Ballini for bringing the problem to my attention and for useful discussions.
-I am grateful to J.~Kaczorowski and A.~Perelli for sharing with me a preprint of their work \cite{PerelliKaczorowski}.